Skip to main content

 3. Add those additional incomes to your total.

 For example, Julie earns $5.00 per hour as a waitress.
-She is paid bi-weekly and worked 40 hours a week for the past two weeks.
+She is paid bi-weekly and has worked 40 hours a week for the past two weeks.
 In addition to her hourly rate, she earned $400 in tips.

 How to Calculate Net Pay From Gross Pay